 Unrestricted Net Position - Changes in the District's unrestricted net position are a way to measure the District's "health" or financial position.
-The District increased its unrestricted net position during the fiscal year ending June 30, 2022 for the 12th consecutive year.
-Consequently, the unrestricted net position grew from \$844,525 in FY 2021 to a reserve of \$941,819 in FY 2022.
-This was due to contract revenue from private entities to provide service and the sharing of the Executive Director and Finance Manager with the Middletown Transit District.
+The District increased its unrestricted net position during the fiscal year ending June 30, 2024 for the 14th consecutive year.
+The unrestricted net at the end of FY 2024 grew to \$3,742,153, an increase of \$797,665 from FY 2023.
+This was due to contract revenue from private entities to provide service, certain one time revenues and careful fiscal management.

-Total Net Position - The District's total net position of accounts for the total of unrestricted net position and net investment in capital assets.
+Total Net Position - The District's total net position accounts for the total of unrestricted net position and net investment in capital assets.
 Capital assets are used to provide services to the passengers of the District.
-The total net position decreased from \$3,425,275 in FY 2021 to \$3,142,207 in FY 2022.
+The total net position increased from \$18,862,818 in FY 2023 to \$21,529,291 in FY 24.
+This was due to the increase in unrestricted net position and the purchase of capital assets in FY 24, including seven buses.